🇪🇪Estonia · Property

 Agent commission

-The Estonian market convention is that the seller pays the agent, not the buyer.
-A buyer who works with their own buyer-side agent may owe a separate fee, typically 2-3 % of the price, but this is less common for resale transactions.
-New-build purchases direct from the developer carry no agent fee for the buyer.
+The Estonian convention is that the seller pays the agent.
+A buyer who engages their own may owe a separate fee, but it is uncommon on resale, and new-build purchases direct from the developer carry none.

 VAT on new builds